Arth2001/Arth2001/README.md

 <a href="https://linkedin.com/in/arthdoshi"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 [Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I am a versatile cybersecurity professional with expertise in securing applications, systems, and networks.
+My experience spans vulnerability management, incident response, threat analysis, and SOC operations, leveraging tools such as SIEM platforms, SAST, DAST, and penetration testing.
+Proficient in security monitoring, log analysis, and incident detection and triage, I excel in implementing secure SDLC, conducting risk assessments, and managing cloud and on-premises security environments.
+With a strong foundation in application security, red teaming, and SOC analysis, I am passionate about safeguarding critical assets, ensuring compliance with security standards, and driving proactive measures to protect against evolving cyber threats.

 ## Objective
 [Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in industry has led me to develop a passion for cybersecurity, and I am passionate to securing application, assets, infrastructure and system.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]